salimwp/packer-windows10/README.md

 ```

 The process is rather long, approx 30 minutes.
 The import appliance feature for Virtual Box doesn't work so create a new VM and mount the VMDK volume to the VM.

+This was tested on a amd64 build.
+Disregard the x86 architecture in the Autounattended.xml file.